Ausommet/Projects/Link Hunter/README.md

 This is all that is required to implement their own Database, since almost everything is controlled through the database_query.py and a call is used inside app.py for the downloading of the raw_data.json.

-Inside database.py update it to your own database along side the required Keys to access the Database, as shown below:

-Change the following below to your own database/server.

-    HOST=HOSTNAME

-    USERNAME=USERNAME

-    PASSWORD=PASSWORD

-    DATABASE=DATABASENAME

 #  Setting up Reddit API
  Inside API.py, all that is needed is to add your own client_id, client_secret, user_agent, username and password